epignatelli/helx/CONTRIBUTING.md

-This guidelines are inspired at those from [@angular/angular](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md).

 # Contributing to helx
 If you are reading this, it is likely that your are interested in contributing -- and time is precious, so thank you for your time.
 This guidelines are designed to guide you through how to submit commits to `helx`.